Homemade Garlic Knots

 What to Serve with Garlic Knots?

 For a scrumptious dinner with garlic knots, you can create a delightful Italian feast.
-Start with a classic Caesar, kale or simple side salad.
+Start with a classic Caesar, kale or simple side salad with garlic dressing.

 As the main course, serve a hearty bowl of pasta, like spaghetti Bolognese, where the rich meaty sauce complements the garlicky goodness of the knots.
 Alternatively, a vegetable-based pasta dish, such as penne alla vodka with roasted vegetables, offers a flavorful and satisfying option.